 Capital of the beautiful region of Sicily, Palermo is a fascinating hidden gem and a busy port city that brims with energy.
 Continuously changing, this city has reclaimed its place among Europe’s cultural cities.
-Palermo is full of sights and treasures, from Baroque churches and glorious Norman-Gothic architecture to Art Nouveau villas and lively markets the flamboyant spirit of Palermo can be found down every corner of the city's chaotic streets.
+Palermo is full of sights and treasures: from Baroque churches and glorious Norman-Gothic architecture to Art Nouveau villas and lively markets – the flamboyant spirit of Palermo can be found down every corner of the city's chaotic streets.

 The Phoenicians founded Palermo as a trade port in 700 BC, and a long string of rulers followed.
 Carthage was the first to conquer it, followed by the Romans, the Vandals and Arabian rulers who transformed it into a magical city with mosques, minarets and markets.
 During the crusades, the city was conquered by the Normans who continued building on the Arabian legacy of tolerance and enlightenment.
-That era is known as Palermo's "The Golden Era".
+That era is known as Palermo's "Golden Era".

-Today tourists are discovering a city with an exciting mix of medieval areas whit clothes hung on lines between buildings and elegant residential districts with palm trees and palatial villas.
+Today tourists are discovering a city with an exciting mix of medieval areas with clothes hung on lines between buildings and elegant residential districts with palm trees and palatial villas.
 Palermo is a city with stunning historical sights, a mouth-watering gastronomy tradition, crystal-clear waters and an energetic atmosphere.Read More